Baltimore Transit Riders Need…

 Accountability

-Finally, we ask that MDOT Secretary Wiedefeld or an independent third party perform a full assessment of MTA’s operations, communications, management, culture, and relationship with MDOT – then implement the assessment’s recommendations over the next 12 months.
+Finally, we ask that an independent third party perform a full assessment of MTA’s operations, communications, structure and culture – then implement the assessment’s recommendations over the next 12 months.
 We believe there are systemic issues at MTA that transcend current funding levels which impact the way the agency carries out its work and prevents it from providing the service needed by current and prospective riders.
+As a public agency providing an essential public service, MTA must have a culture of accountability.